Meet the All-Star Team of St. Paul Pet Hospital

 Maegan currently lives in the northern suburbs with her fiancé, Sam, their retriever-mix, Gordy, and two cats, Mikko and Lily.
 Aside from her love of animals, Maegan appreciates the beauty of nature and enjoys spending her free time outdoors.
 Maegan is excited to be a part of the St. Paul Pet Hospital team and looks forward to working with you to give your pet the happiest and healthiest of lives!

 Maegan loves the adventures of traveling and only has seven more states in the U.S. to visit until she has been to all 50!

 Amie Jo (AJ) Youngs

-AJ grew up a total tomboy, not afraid of getting dirty, climbing trees, riding bikes, enjoying farm animals, baiting her own fish hooks, and catching bugs, frogs, and crayfish.
-Throughout her teen years, AJ’s parents did not limit the different kinds of pets she and her brothers could keep!
-AJ had dogs and cats, of course, but they also owned snakes, lizards, geckos, turtles, exotic frogs, birds, guinea pigs, and rabbits!
+AJ grew up a total tomboy.
+Not afraid of getting dirty, climbing trees, riding bikes, enjoying farm animals, baiting her own fish hooks, and catching bugs, frogs & crayfish.
+And throughout her teen years her parents did not limit the different kinds of pets she and her brothers could keep!
+She’s had dogs and cats of course - but has also owned snakes, lizards, geckos, turtles, exotic frogs, birds, guinea pigs, and rabbits!

-AJ went to graphic design school after high school, but then transitioned into a career of working with animals.
-She has always especially loved working with pocket pets and exotics.
+AJ went to graphic design school for a bit after high school, but then transitioned into a career to work with animals and graduated from Argosy University Twin Cities in 2006.
+She has always especially loved working with pocket pets and exotic pets.